quixio/quix-samples/README.md

 Applications store all the code to run an end-to-end app.
 They are made up of multiple projects.

-1. Create a fork of the quix-library
+1. Create a fork of the `quix-samples` repo

 2. Add a folder to the Applications directory and name it something short and obvious like "chat app with real-time sentiment scoring"